 01-97 APPLICABLE TO SPECIFIC SERVICES 4443 (Cont.)

+Item 4.
+Check yes or no.

-Item .
+Item 5.
 Attach a specific description of how the services will differ from those provided under the State plan and provide the criteria which distinguish these from services provided under the State plan in terms of amount, duration and scope of services.
+Also attach a description of the types of individuals you intend to serve under the waiver and any additional targeting restrictions.

-Item .
+Item 6.
 Check yes or no. If yes is checked, show which geographic subdivisions (e.g., counties) will be included.